chadcodes/chadcodes.github.io/_posts/2014-06-30-actionmailer-for-localhost.markdown

 super_secret_domain: 'your send from domain'
 {% endhighlight %}

 Run `git status`, notice that your secrets.yml file isn’t part of the tracked changes anymore, this is crucial if you push to Github.
-You definitely do not want to git push the secrets.yml file with sensitive info.
-Epic fail, be careful.
+You definitely do not want to git push the secrets.yml file with sensitive info.  **Epic fail, be careful**.

 ![faceplam]({{ site.baseurl }}images/facepalm.jpg)